 Recommendations included implementing a mix of concrete and steel components to allow for the additional space, adjusting the floorplates, as well as changing the appearance of the towers to accommodate the extensive changes.
 Additional elevators were added and the utility infrastructure was enlarged.
 We focused on improving the performance and efficiency of the building cooling and water systems.
 The additional occupancy density also required a careful review of the service areas and street network to cater for additional traffic.

-In partnership with Henning Larsen Architects we conducted Computational Fluid Dynamic (CFD) stimulations and used the application of the Universal Thermal Climate Index (UTCI) to help guide our approach in creating pleasant outdoor spaces.
+In partnership with Henning Larsen Architects we conducted Computational Fluid Dynamic (CFD) simulations and used the application of the Universal Thermal Climate Index (UTCI) to help guide our approach in creating pleasant outdoor spaces.
 This influenced the design strategy which included the width between buildings, maximising building height towards and south and west to shade for the noon and afternoon sun, as well taking advantage of the shade cast from towers that were wider above the base of the structure.

 A key component to our work on the JODP project is a detailed and comprehensive phased plan, which incorporates all aspects of the site operations with a stepped implementation strategy for new development to ensure both business operations and the needs of pilgrimage experience are carefully met.